Skip to main content

 The 150-Hour Training Requirement

-Virginia requires 150 clock hours of nail technology training at a state-approved school.
+Virginia requires 150 clock hours of nail technology (NO FINANCIAL AID FOR THIS PROGRAM) training at a state-approved school.
 Those hours must be completed at an institution recognized by the Virginia Board — not through online-only study, YouTube tutorials, or informal apprenticeships.
 Every hour counts toward your eligibility to sit for the state board exam, so choosing an accredited program protects your time and your investment.

 ⚠️ Note: Licensing requirements can change.
 Always verify current hour requirements directly with the Virginia Department of Professional and Occupational Regulation before enrolling.